Maxis: New studios under the Maxis brand (2019–present)

 EA announced two new studios that would bear the Maxis name over the following years – Maxis Texas in 2019 and Maxis Europe in 2021.
 The announcements only came in the form of job postings on the EA careers website.
 The Texas team was set up at the existing EA offices in Austin to work on a new IP, while the Europe studio was created specifically to support The Sims 4.
 Unlike the Texas office, Maxis Europe is a "distributed development team", composed of staff working remotely.

 The move came amid a number of job postings at the Redwood Shores studio for a new The Sims title, as well as EA CEO Andrew Wilson hinting at an online multiplayer-focused iteration of the franchise.
-In 2021, EA reaffirmed their commitment to long-term support for The Sims 4, citing a "shift across the entire games industry to support and nurture our communities long-term".
+In 2021, EA reaffirmed its commitment to long-term support for The Sims 4, citing a "shift across the entire games industry to support and nurture our communities long-term".